STRipy main graphical application

 - Replaced/Nested: repeats where the pathogenic motif is not present in the reference genome and mainly not found in healthy individuals.
 CANVAS is the only example of replaced type repeats, where a stretch made of AAAAG repeats is replaced with a sequence composed of another motif (AAGGG).
 All the other diseases in this group are caused by nested type of repeats where a stretch made of the pathogenic motif (such as TTTCA) is inserted between or next to the non-pathogenic endogenous repeats (such as TTTTA).

-We have created an ExpansionHunter's catalogue creator which uses our defined loci and enables to create a variant catalogue for ExpansionHunter for various genomes in an easy way, just by selecting the loci you want to target.
-For each locus, we simulated long alleles and determined the most likely mis-mapped locations of fully repeated reads in the genome.
+We have created two tools for assisting current or previous users of ExpansionHunter and/or DRAGEN with large-scale STRs genotyping.
+One of the tool we created is ExpansionHunter's catalogue creator which uses our defined loci from the databases and enables to create a custom variant catalogue for ExpansionHunter in a very easy way, just by selecting the loci you want to target.
+Additionally, off-target regions for all loci can be added to the catalogue.
+In particular, we simulated long repeated alleles and determined the most likely mis-mapped locations of fully repeated reads in the genome.
 These coordinates were defined as off-target regions to enable genotyping alleles longer than the fragment length.
 However, it is important to note that one should be cautious when using ExpansionHunter with off-target regions on real-life samples as this could lead to overestimating long alleles when there are fully repeated reads present on the off-target locus which are not originated from the targeted STR locus.
-You might want to double-check a sample with STRipy that uses stricter rules for fully repeated reads to avoid overestimation.
+Repeats such as CAG which are abundant in the genome can be problematic, while some others like the ones involved in CANVAS are probably less likely.
+You might want to double-check a sample with STRipy that uses stricter rules for fully repeated reads to minimise overestimation.

-We also made an ExpansionHunter's results analyser which takes ExpansionHunter's JSON results file as an input and then graphically outputs genotypes for each locus which are coloured by whether an allele is in normal, intermediate or pathogenic range.
+The other online tool is ExpansionHunter's results analyser which takes ExpansionHunter's (or DRAGENs STR analysis) JSON results file as an input and then graphically outputs genotypes for each locus which are coloured by whether an allele is in normal, intermediate or pathogenic range.
 This helps to easily assess your results and it works the best with our catalogue creator due to matching names of loci.
+NB!
 Repeat ranges are derived from the literature and therefore they are indicative, not definite (e.g. there could be interruptions present in a locus of your sample which is not evident from the genotype and therefore might not cause the phenotype even when it falls to the pathogenic region).
+We also mark alleles that are population outliers (p < 0.001).

-Please use the contact form to report any issues, give feedback or for any other inquirers.
-Your message will be forwarded to the author.
+To contact the author, please use the contact form here.
+Feel free to ask questions or report any issues with STRipy, our database or online tools.
 Alternatively you can also send a mail to .
 Thank you!